min2ha/ukwa-site/content/target/143663/index.en.md

   "subject": "British Countryside"
 }

-# British Association for Shooting and Conservation (BASC)

 The British Association for Shooting and Conservation (BASC) is a non-profit making Industrial and Provident Society, whose mission is to promote and protect sporting shooting and the well-being of the countryside throughout the United Kingdom and overseas.